WCAG Standards Basics

 Manual testing

-• Disconnect the mouse and navigate only with the keyboard
+• Turn off the mouse and navigate only with the keyboard

-• Enable VoiceOver (Mac/iOS) or NVDA (Windows, free) and listen to your site
+• Turn on VoiceOver (Mac/iOS) or NVDA (Windows, free) and listen to your site

-• Set your monitor to grayscale and test the contrast
+• Set the monitor to grayscale and test the contrast

 • Zoom the browser to 200% and check the layout